Powerful inaction, conspicuous absence, bountiful void

 pierces rock.
 [7]

 Silence.
 The might of keeping silent.
 The pressure of silence.
-I found, despite my temper that one of my best questions is to create a time of silence and not to fill it, so that other people were compelled to think and to talk in order to fill the empty time; void that makes people talk.
+I found, despite my temper that one of my irresistible questions - in fact my best - is to cast a spell of silence and not to fill it but let it work, so that other people were compelled to talk - or at least to think - in order to fill in the emptiness.
+This is void that makes people do things.

 Moreover, as long as you did not speak you can still change everything.
+Often, you are glad for having held back a little more before speaking.
 And did you observe that when you are silent people judge that you know a lot and that you are master of yourself?
-(Certainly, this also depends on who you are.)
+(Certainly, this also depends on who you are for them.)

-Use this test of silence: If you are truly comfortable with someone you feel at ease to keep silent together, if not you must fill the silence without cease.
-Even alone, the proof that you feel well with yourself is that you feel at ease without speaking.
+Use this test of silence: If you are truly comfortable with someone, you feel at ease to keep silent together, if not, you must fill the silence without cease.
+Even alone, the proof that you feel well with yourself is that you are at ease without speaking or otherwise making yourself busy.

 *